 The first thing to understand about mold is that there is a little mold everywhere – indoors and outdoors.
-It’s in the air and can be found on plants, foods, dry leaves, and other organic materials.
+It’s in the air and can be found in plants, foods, dry leaves, and other organic materials.
 It’s very common to find molds in homes and buildings.
 After all, molds grow naturally indoors.
 And mold spores enter the home through doorways, windows, and heating and air conditioning systems.
-Spores also enter the home on animals, clothing, shoes, bags and people.
+Spores also enter the home on animals, clothing, shoes, bags, and people.

 Many of the building materials for homes provide suitable nutrients for mold, helping it to grow.
 Such materials include paper and paper products, cardboard, ceiling tiles, wood and wood products, dust, paints, wallpaper, insulation materials, drywall, carpet, fabric, and upholstery.

 Much has been made of indoor mold in advertising and the media lately, so it’s a common concern for property owners and buyers.
 It’s common to find mold even in new homes or businesses.
 Whether you’re selling your current home or looking into buying one, it’s vital to get a mold inspection.
-Presence of active mold can drastically affect the resale value of any property.
+The presence of active mold can drastically affect the resale value of any property.

 For property owners, a mold inspection will either put your mind at rest or make you aware of any problems that could otherwise cause delays; or deal breakers once you’ve entered into negotiations with a buyer.
 A professional mold inspection by AAA Advanced Home Inspections will give you a detailed report with digital pictures and a signed report from an accredited laboratory expert before you put the home up for sale.
 Imagine being able to show a “clean bill of health” to potential buyers that express concerns – they’ll be impressed by your thoroughness and commitment to your home.

-For buyers, getting a mold inspection will ensure that you’re not surprised by costly clean up and the potential health hazards of mold.
+For buyers, getting a mold inspection will ensure that you’re not surprised by costly cleanup and the potential health hazards of mold.
 A mold inspection/clearance test will put your mind at rest to know the property is not a sick building.
 This is highly recommended if the buyer is sensitive to molds.
-If any mold is found to be present and active in the home, the mold inspection will allow you to ask the seller to do the clean up prior to buying the home.
+If any mold is found to be present and active in the home, the mold inspection will allow you to ask the seller to do the clean-up prior to buying the home.
 Remediation can cost thousands of dollars.

 Everyone is exposed to some amount of mold on a daily basis, most without any apparent reaction.
-Generally mold spores can cause problems when they are present in large numbers and a person inhales large quantities of them.
+Generally, mold spores can cause problems when they are present in large numbers and a person inhales large quantities of them.
 This occurs primarily when there is active mold growth.
 For some people that have immunosuppressed conditions, a small exposure to mold spores or toxic mycotoxins can trigger an asthma attack or lead to other health problems.
 For others, symptoms may only occur when exposure levels are much higher.

 The health effects of mold can vary.
 The production of allergens or irritants can cause mild allergic reactions and asthma attacks.
-The production of potentially toxic mycotoxins can cause more severe reactions, and in rare cases death.
+The production of potentially toxic mycotoxins can cause more severe reactions and in rare cases death.

 Yes.
 If indoor mold is extensive, those in your home can be exposed to very high and persistent airborne mold spores.
 It is possible to become sensitized to these mold spores and develop allergies or other health concerns, even if one is not normally sensitive to mold.
-If it is a business, your employees will not be working to the best of there ability and can be absent from work as well.
+If it is a business, your employees will not be working to the best of their ability and can be absent from work as well.
 Illness that will result of loss of income and production.

 Yes.
-AAA Advanced Home Inspections, Inc. offers thorough mold inspections for both residential, commercial, schools, hospitals and government properties that involve visual examinations of the most likely areas to harbor mold.
-Licensed, Bonded and Certified in Environmental Diagnostics, Indoor Environmental Testing with a Bachelor of Science Degree, we also take air samples indoors and out to determine whether the number of spores inside your home or business is significantly higher.
+AAA Advanced Home Inspections, Inc. offers thorough mold inspections for residential, commercial, schools, hospitals, and government properties that involve visual examinations of the most likely areas to harbor mold.
+Licensed, Bonded, and Certified in Environmental Diagnostics, Indoor Environmental Testing with a Bachelor of Science Degree, we also take air samples indoors and out to determine whether the number of spores inside your home or business is significantly higher.
 If the indoor level is higher, it could mean that mold is growing inside.
-We offer other tests such as dust mite witch is the number one cause for allergies.
+We offer other tests such as dust mite which is the number one cause of allergies.
 We test the temp and humidity in your home along with color pictures with the report to mention a few.
 We use the number one rated accredited licensed laboratory in the USA and customize each inspection/ testing.
 We only test what needs to be tested with a detailed explanation for you.
 We don’t offer package prices like most other companies do for the simple reason that every case is different, and this will save you money.

 *Sources: California Department of Health Services Indoor Air Quality Info Sheet, “Mold in My Home: What Do I Do?” revised July 2001; Centers for Disease Control and Prevention, “Questions and Answers on Stachybotrys chartarum and other molds” last reviewed November 30, 2002.